 After Sundown Collection

-Our After Sundown collection uses our Mito550 lens.
-It has been developed to block 100% of the ultraviolet, violet and the blue light spectrum.
+Our After Sundown collection uses our Mito500 lens.
+It has been developed to block 100% of the harmful ultraviolet, violet and the blue light spectrum.
 At 490nm, the peak of Blue Light Spectrum it transmits 0.00% of visible light.
 At 500nm it transmits 0.10%.
 At 510nm it transmits 0.28%.
 At 530nm it transmits 4.39%.
 At 540nm it transmits 19.94%.And by 550nm it transmits 44.7% of the visible light spectrum.
-So it also filters a significant portion of the lower half of green light.
+So it not only blocks out all blue light, it also filters out of the lower half of green light.
 It then tapers off allowing yellow, orange and red through.

 https://en.wikipedia.org/wiki/Color#Physics_of_color - Craig F. Bohren (2006).
 Fundamentals of Atmospheric Radiation: An Introduction with 400 Problems.
 Wiley-VCH. p.
 214.